2005–06 Middlesbrough F.C. season: Premier League

 Following their 7th-place finish the previous season, Boro fans were cautiously optimistic for the upcoming season.
 Despite losing Bolo Zenden (who left on a free to join Liverpool), the signings of Yakubu, Abel Xavier and Emanuel Pogatetz bolstered the squad and made it appear a lot stronger.
 These signings, along with the promise of another season in the UEFA cup promised a season to look forward to for the fans.

 However, things didn't go as planned for Boro, and they only won 2 of their first 7 games in the league.
 Remarkably, one of the two games they won was against Arsenal, and this set the tone for the season.

 During the course of the season, Middlesbrough lost to all three promoted clubs, yet somehow managed to beat Manchester United 4–1, Arsenal 2–1 and Chelsea 3–0.

 The season stuttered as Boro progressed in both the FA Cup and UEFA Cup.
 This resulted in poor league form, and following a dismal 4–0 home defeat to Aston Villa, a fan ran onto the pitch and threw his season ticket at Steve McClaren in sheer frustration at the lack of coordination the team seemed to have.
 He was given a standing ovation from the crowd.
 No one picked up the season ticket.

 The lack of depth in the Boro squad, combined with the two cup runs took their toll on the league position and Boro eventually finished 14th – a bitter disappointment for the fans who expected the club to build on last years success.
 The final position was put down to the team playing 64 games in the season (a record for a Premier League club) and a lack of depth in the squad to cover the injuries and fatigue that occurred from this number of games.

 A positive for the Boro fans was the final Premier League game of the season against Fulham, where 15 of the 16 squad members were from the local area (the exception being Malcolm Christie).
 When Josh Walker replaced Malcolm Christie after 62 minutes the 11 players on the field were all born within 30 miles of Middlesbrough and all graduates of the club's academy.
 Lee Cattermole captained the team for the match and became Boro's youngest ever captain.
 It was also the first all English line up in the Premier League since Bradford City in 1999, the first all English match squad since Aston Villa in 1998 and the youngest starting line-up in Premier League history.

 Results

+Results per matchday

 Note: Results are given with Middlesbrough score listed first.
 Man of the Match is according to mfc.co.uk.